SCLOrkHub/SCLOrkTools/README.md

-# SCLOrkCore
+# SCLOrkUI
-Core objects for use by the Santa Clara Laptop Orchestra
+GUI objects for use in the Santa Clara University Laptop Orchestra